Automation Toolkit Getting Started

 Separator:,

-This action makes the Counter equal to the Next Counter.
+This action makes the Counter equal to Next Counter.

-8. Finally, we need to ensure Counter is set to 1 before the automation runs.
-To do this, insert an Excel Cell Change Value action at the top of the recipe with the following parameter:
+8. We need to ensure Counter is set to 1 before the automation runs.
+To do this, insert an Excel Cell Change action at the top of the recipe with the following parameters:

 File Name:{This Workbook}